 - Application identity and ID.

-- Logon history over the last 24 hours.
-Click the value as a shortcut to the Logon History page.
+- Logon history over the last 24 hours, and the numbers of active logon sessions, running jobs, accounts, tenants, and servers.
+Click the value as a shortcut to the respective area.

 Information related to the currently-used server, including the following: